At a Glance

 Determine what channels of communication your contributors prefer

 Using the preferred communication channel for your target audience will help increase your response rate by making it more likely for people to join your study.
 Communicating to the contributor how their feedback will be used helps increase your customers' participation chances.

 Look at your networks’ past patterns and preferences.
-Do they tend to respond better to email or instant messaging platforms, like Slack?
+Do they tend to respond better to email or instant messaging platforms like Slack?
 Find out what works best for each audience, then be sure you’re communicating with them on those channels when it’s time to launch your study.

-Time the launch of your study appropriately
+Time the launch of your test appropriately

 As you’re gathering contact information for your audiences, note their time zone.
 If a contributor is on the east coast, they might miss your invitation if it’s sent out in the afternoon on the west coast.